You can find almost everything you need to build your

 Micronationalism comes in many shapes and forms.
 Some nations are very serious about appearing like any macro national country, and others start their micronations out of curiosity or as a creative project.
 Unixploria results from everything mentioned, but this nation is about keeping dreams alive more than anything.

-I've read several thoughts on various micronational sites arguing about how many worldwide micronations are.
+I've read several thoughts on various micronational sites arguing about the number of worldwide micronations.
 I never understood their debate.
-900, 1000, or even 10 000 micronations might seem excessive, but is there an actual list with all the real micronations for us to browse?
+900, 1000, or even 10,000 micronations might seem excessive, but is there an actual list with all the real micronations for us to browse?
 In all honesty, aren't we all just playing games here?

-Sure, some put more effort into their micronational projects than others, but as far as I know, we are rulers of unrecognised countries.
-I intend not to ridicule or offend someone, just stating the obvious.
+Sure, some put more effort into their micronational projects than others, but as far as I know, we are rulers of unrecognized countries.
+I intend not to ridicule or offend someone; I am just stating the obvious.
 I love micronationalism because it offers new viewpoints and diversity to societal life in our global village.

-I can, of course, argue that I run a country just like any other.
-However, that would be an exaggeration on my part since very few outside our micronational sphere have ever heard of our empires, kingdoms, and republics.
-There's nothing wrong with building countries you wish existed, but creating a recognised nation with all the trimmings would take more than just a website and a flag.
+Of course, I can argue that I run a country just like any other.
+However, that would be an exaggeration since very few outside our micronational sphere have heard of our empires, kingdoms, and republics.
+There's nothing wrong with building countries you wish existed, but creating a recognized nation with all the trimmings would take more than just a website and a flag.

-As long as we behave, we can do as we, please.
+As long as we behave, we can do as we please.
 There isn't a single micronation in the world that can claim actual sovereignty.
-There are a lot of separatist movements in the world, some even form nations, but none of them started by saying, "we are a micronation."
+There are many separatist movements in the world, some even forming nations, but none of them started by saying, "We are a micronation."
 I'm not picking on anyone who wants to split from their macro nation.
 I'm just saying that if you are set on creating a particular country, you better prepare for complex challenges shortly.

 Much of the basis for current nation-building comes from the before-mentioned Convention on the Rights and Obligations of States (1933), also known as the Montevideo Convention.
 These are the basic rules of Article 1 of the Convention: